Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is a paradigm for sequential decision-making problems where agents learn via interactions with the environment~\citep{SutBar_98}.
-RL has achieved success in tremendous applications, such as recommendation and search systems~\citep{KohLonSom_09}, robotic~\citep{ChrLeiBro_17}, safe self-driving vehicles~\citep{KirSobTal_22}, and training human-like responses from language models~\citep{OuyWuJia_22} capable of reasoning~\citep{GuoYanZha_25}.
-A standard RL problem is typically formulated as an episodic Markov decision process (MDP), where at each step, the agent takes an action after observing its current state, and then receives a numerical reward signal from the environment to reflect the quality of the action~\citep{Bel_58,Put_14}.
-The desired behavior featuring the optimal decision-making policy is learned through maximizing the cumulative reward over episodes.
-It is commonly believed that a \emph{true} reward function exists for each RL problem, and the optimal policy defined by the reward function would perform most efficiently.
-However, the true reward function is often not known, and learning it, also known as the inverse reinforcement learning (IRL) problem, has proved extremely non-trivial and is considered one of the most fundamental problems in RL literature.
-In reality, a hand-crafted approximation of the reward function, also referred to as the reward \emph{proxy}, is given to the RL agent by domain experts in the hope that learning from the proxy would induce the same behavior as learning from the true reward function~\citep{MenMilAbb_17,KwoXieBul_23}.
-But this is often not the case.
-Reward proxy sometimes leads to undesirable agent behaviors known as reward hacking~\citep{SkaHowKra_22}.
-Nonetheless, the behavior quality of the agent's learned policy would depend on the quality of the reward proxy, and desired policies can be learned if the reward proxy is close to the true reward function.
+Reinforcement learning (RL), as a paradigm for online sequential learning via interactions with the environment~\citep{SutBar_98}, has achieved success in many fields~\citep{KohLonSom_09, ChrLeiBro_17, KirSobTal_22, OuyWuJia_22}.
+An RL problem is typically formulated as an episodic stochastic Markov decision process (MDP).
+At each step, the agent observes the current state, takes an action, and then receives a numerical reward to reflect the action's quality~\citep{Bel_58,Put_14}.
+The environment subsequently transitions to the next state, depending on the current state and action taken.
+The desired behavior (the optimal policy) is learned by maximizing the return (cumulative reward) in each episode.
+It is believed that for each RL problem, there exists a \emph{true} reward function where the optimal policy could be obtained by solving the associated return maximization problem.
+However, the \emph{true} reward function is usually unknown.
+In practice, a hand-crafted reward \emph{proxy} is designed by domain experts in the hope that learning from the proxy would induce the same behavior, i.e., the same optimal policy~\citep{MenMilAbb_17,KwoXieBul_23}.
+The design of such a reward proxy to accurately approximate the true reward is extremely non-trivial~\citep{NgRus_00}, and this framework can easily induce undesirable agent behaviors known as reward hacking~\citep{SkaHowKra_22}, which materially affect algorithmic performance.